Eunhyuk: 2015: Sub-group, main group comeback, military enlistment

-2017–present: Comeback to music and television
+2017–present: Comeback to music and television, and debut EP

 Eunhyuk was discharged on July 12, 2017.
 After his discharge from his enlistment, Eunhyuk participated in the songs writing and composing for Super Junior's 8th Album "Play", which was released on the group's 12th anniversary.

 In November 2017, Eunhyuk and Donghae announced their comeback in Japan as the duo group Super Junior D&E.

 Eunhyuk began to serve as the concert director of his group's concert tours through Super Show 7, Super Show 7S, and the subunit Super Junior-D&E's The D&E.

 Starting in January 2018, Eunhyuk and his Super Junior members started a new variety program called "Super Junior's Super TV".

 On May 22, 2020, Super Junior held their press conference for their web reality show on V Live with Leeteuk as the main host.
 Fans were wondering why Eunhyuk was absent, and Shindong spoke up, saying, "Eunhyuk couldn't come because of personal reasons."

 He is the current host of popular variety show, Weekly Idol, alongside Hwang Kwanghee, since April 2020.